JeNeSuisPasDave/MarkdownTools/README.md

 End of example.</code></pre>

-This example shows a normal transclusion and a sourcde code transclusion, MultiMarkdown style:
+This example shows a normal MultiMarkdown transclusion and a source code transclusion:

 <pre><code class="markdown">This demonstrates MultiMarkdown transclusions: